-You can submit a complaint to the Ombudsman Service for Consumer Disputes relating to the Legal Profession (OCA), free of charge, in one of three ways:
+You can submit a complaint to the Ombudsman Service for Consumer Disputes relating to the Legal Profession (OCA), free of charge, in one of four ways:

 - Online, using the complaints form

 - by e-mail, to firstname.lastname@example.org

 - by letter, to Ms Isabel Goris, Ombudsman Service for Consumer Disputes relating to the Legal Profession, Staatsbladsstraat 8, 1000 Brussels

 - by fax, to Ms Isabel Goris, Ombudsman Service for Consumer Disputes relating to the Legal Profession, + 32 (0)2 307 72 21

 Your complaint must comply with certain conditions in order to be accepted.
 For this reason, first read the procedural regulations.